kyranlewis/canada-fraud-data-analysis/README.md

 This makes sense as these age groups tend to be the most active working class, making them preferable targets for malicious users.

 In contrast to this, there is a dramatic increase in dollar loss when you get to the older age groups (50's, 60's, 70's).
-Fewer scams may be in these groups, but the dollar loss is dramatically higher due to accumulated savings or retirement funs.
+Fewer scams may be in these age groups, but the dollar loss is dramatically higher due to accumulated savings or retirement funs.